Languages of Cyprus: Kurbetcha

 There is an unknown number of Roma, speakers of Kurbetcha (or Gurbetcha), a creole with vocabulary that is predominantly Romani and Cypriot Turkish grammar, residing in Northern Cyprus.
 Kurbetcha is not protected by the Charter and has been little studied.

 Foreign languages

 Proficiency in English is high (higher than in many other European countries), and Cypriots that receive education in English might code-switch between their native language and English.
 English features on road signs, public notices, and in advertisements, etc. English was the sole official language during British colonial rule and lingua franca (until 1960) and continued to be used (de facto) in courts of law until 1989 and in legislature until 1963.
-A reported 80.4% of residents of Cyprus perceive to have command of the English language as L2, a 10.8% of French, a 4.6% of German, a 2.8% of Russian, and a 2.0% of Spanish.
+A reported 80.4% of residents of Cyprus perceive to have command of the English language as L2, 10.8% of French, 4.6% of German, 2.8% of Russian, and 2.0% of Spanish.
 On average, Cypriots speak 1.2 foreign languages.
-According to the Eurobarometer, 76% of people of Cyprus can speak English, 12% can speak French and 5% can speak German.
+According to the Eurobarometer, 73% of people of Cyprus can speak English, 12% can speak French and 5% can speak German.

 Foreign language lessons become compulsory at the age of 9 (2008).